ryanwentzel/ryanlwentzel.com/collections/_posts/2021-08-16-birding-at-lake-hodges.md

 ---
 ![Map of route](https://d1yo597syf8yny.cloudfront.net/images/content/birding-route-20210816.jpg "Map of route")

-Beginning at Del Dios Community Park, just before 7:30 AM, I picked up the Coast to Crest Trail and headed south alongside Lake Drive.
+Shortly before 7:30 AM, I set out from Del Dios Community Park on the Coast to Crest Trail, heading south alongside Lake Drive.
 Within a few moments I spotted several different species, including California Quail, American Crow, California Towhee, Spotted Towhee, Nuttal's Woodpecker, Cooper's Hawk, and Bewick's Wren (several of which were quite vocal at different points on the trail throughout the morning).

 ![Lake Hodges](https://d1yo597syf8yny.cloudfront.net/images/content/IMG_3373.jpg "Lake Hodges")

-Coming around a bend in the trail, I encountered a Red-shouldered Hawk, no more than 30 feet away, perched on a tree limb, with his back to me.
+Just around a bend in the trail, I came upon a Red-shouldered Hawk—no more than 30 feet away—perched on a tree limb with its back to me.
 I quietly took my phone from my pocket, opened the camera app, and snapped a quick photo.
 Unfortunately, I forgot to switch the phone to silent mode; the sound of the shutter scared away the bird.

 A little further on, I took a spur down to the shore of the lake.
 Along the way I came across several Lesser Goldfinches and Song Sparrows in the bushes next to the trail.
-In the shallows, at the water's edge, a Great Egret searched for prey.
+At the water's edge, a Great Egret searched for prey in the shallows.
 A Double-crested Cormorant was sunning itself atop a buoy further out in the lake.
 In nearby trees, several Great-tailed Grackles made their voices heard.
 A Forster's Tern circled above the water, looking for a snack.

 ![Lake Hodges](https://d1yo597syf8yny.cloudfront.net/images/content/IMG_3378.jpg "Lake Hodges")